kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

 At first, this seems to look just great.
 But, if we draw first the green triangle, and then the blue one, we will see that there are some blue pixels that are drawn on top of the green ones.

 This is called overdraw - and it is something we want to avoid.
 First of all, it will worsen performance, since we spend time drawing pixels that later become hidden by other pixels.
 Also, the visual quality will suffer: It will make edges between triangles seem to move, depending on which triangel was drawn first.
-Should we want to use the rasterizer to draw detailed objects (with many triangles) the result will look awful.
+Should we want to use the rasterizer to draw detailed objects (with many triangles) the result will look awful - since we have no guarantee on the sequence triangles will be drawn in, the edges will flicker.

 You might rember from the previous section that we considered all pixels lying exactly on a triangle edge (`w` = 0) to belong to the triangle.
 What we have here is an unfortunate consequence of that: The pixels along the shared edge between two triangles now belong to both triangles.
 So they are drawn twice.